Figure 1: Map and elevation

 Bottom:

-Images received at Inspiration Point via the optical links, using both
+Images received at Inspiration Point via the optical

 LED and Laser pointer.